-Eating a healthy diet is an essential part of practicing good oral hygiene.
+Eating a healthy diet is an essential part of practising good oral hygiene.
 By ensuring you get all the necessary vitamins and nutrients your body requires and limiting any foods and beverages that can damage your teeth, your body can better protect your oral health.
-But is Vitamin K2 one of those vitamins that can benefit your teeth and gums?
+But is vitamin K2 one of those vitamins that can benefit your teeth and gums?
 And if so, is taking a supplement beneficial?
-We'll give you some crucial details about Vitamin K2 so you can make choices for your oral health that you can smile about.
+We'll give you some crucial details about vitamin K2 so you can make choices for your oral health that you can smile about.

 Does Taking Vitamin K2 Benefit Your Oral Health?

 Vitamins are essential for your body to perform a variety of essential functions.
 Most people can get enough vitamins by eating a healthy and well-balanced diet, and you can use vitamin supplements if you aren't getting enough of them through whole foods.

 Vitamin K is absorbed with fats in your diet and is stored in your body's fatty tissue (it's fat-soluble).
 This vitamin comes in two types – vitamin K1 (the chemical compound phylloquinone) and vitamin K2 (the chemical compound menaquinone).

 Vitamin K is essential for strong, healthy bones and plays a vital role in blood clotting.
 A study published in Integrative Medicine: A Clinician's Journal says that vitamin K2 is also useful in keeping blood vessels' walls clear of calcium deposits.